necst/necst-guide/source/content/roles.rst

 In every research area at DEIB, one of the professors is also assigned a special role called RADRL, short for `"Responsabile delle Attività Didattiche e di Ricerca nei Laboratori" <http://home.dei.polimi.it/tomasson/documenti/Elenco%20RADRL.pdf>`_.

-The NECSTLab RADRL is Prof. `Marco D. Santambrogio`_
+The NECSTLab RADRL is Prof. `Marco D. Santambrogio`_.

+Among the other things, the RADRL is responsible for the safety of the `NECSTLab`_: therefore, it is extremely important that you speak (or report) to the RADRL in case you have any doubt about the working environment.

 .. _pis: